fricciardi/datetime2/docs/timeofday.rst

 An instance of the :class:`WesternTime` class has the following methods:

-.. method:: western.replace(hour, minute, second)
+.. method:: western.replace(hour, minute, second, *, timezone)

    Returns a new :class:`WesternTime` object with the same value, except for those parameters given new values by whichever keyword arguments are specified.
-All values are optional; if used, they must respect the requirements of the default constructor, otherwise a :exc:`TypeError` or :exc:`ValueError` exception is raised.
+The value, if given, they must respect the same requirements of the default constructor, otherwise a :exc:`TypeError` or :exc:`ValueError` exception is raised. ``timezone`` parameter can be replaced only for aware instances.
 For example:

 .. doctest::